MicrosoftDocs/dataexplorer-docs/data-explorer/security-network-overview.md

 To successfully deploy your cluster into a private endpoint, you only require a set of private IP addresses.

 > [!NOTE]
-> Private endpoints aren't supported for a cluster that are injected into a virtual network.
+> Private endpoints aren't supported for a cluster that's injected into a virtual network.

 ## Virtual network injection